In consideration of the health and welfare of visitors, volunteers, and staff, Mia is temporarily closed to the public.

 Patricia Grazzini is Deputy Director & Chief Operating Officer.
 She has been with the museum since 1992, serving as both COO and CFO.
 She manages the museum business—both front of house and back of house—with a focus on enhancing the visitor experience.
-Her responsibilities include finance & accounting, building operations, security, property acquisition and management, government & community relations, visitor & member services, retail, events, human resources, and strategic planning.
+Her responsibilities include finance & accounting, building operations, security, property acquisition and management, government & community relations, retail, events, human resources, and strategic planning.

 Douglas Hegley is Chief Digital Officer.
 During more than 18 years in the museum technology field he has helped create collaborative technology environments, set the vision and strategy for technology and digital media, and sought to deeply engage audiences with great stories delivered digitally.

 Michele Nichols is Chief of Staff.
 She serves as the primary support person regarding leadership team initiatives in service of institutional priorities, manages key planning and implementation processes for the director, and oversees board relations for the museum.
 She has been at Mia since 1995, and has worked in museum administration for over 25 years.

 Kristin Prestegaard is Chief Engagement Officer.
-She oversees the Audience Engagement division, including marketing, public relations, design and editorial, and custom visits.
+She oversees the Audience Engagement division, including marketing, public relations, design and editorial, and visitor experience.
 She plays a lead role in strategizing audience engagement initiatives, and has worked in the marketing field for over 15 years.